 At Nate Amendola Defense, our Barnstable assault and battery lawyer provides holistic, results-driven legal representation to clients.
 An arrest is stressful, confusing, and intimidating.
-Our criminal defense team is here to be your first call and your last call.
+We understand that tensions can run high in dating relationships, marriages, families, friendships and workplaces, resulting in physical altercations and sometimes assault and battery charges.

 For a free legal consultation with an assault and battery lawyer serving Barnstable, call (781) 740-0800